wp-plugins/zedity/readme.txt

 **Here is why you'll love Zedity:**

-* **Easy to Use**: Zedity enables everyone to create any desired content just like sketching on a piece of paper.
+* **Easy to Use**: Zedity enables you to create your desired content just like sketching on a piece of paper.
 With no coding or technical skills required, creating your posts and pages has never been easier!

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally enabled to implement any creative design you have in mind!